EMRD95/modoboa-ldap-adds/README.md

 # modoboa-ldap-adds
-### Local installation of modoboa with LDAP integration, Windows Server 2022 + Ubuntu 22.04 LTS Server.
+### Tutorial for a local installation of modoboa with LDAP integration, Windows Server 2022 + Ubuntu 22.04 LTS Server.

 (home server, for an email server that can send emails to the internet, don't use a domestic IP address)